projectara/greybus-spec/source/hardware_model.rst

 Primary Interface, and may contain Secondary Interfaces, as described in :ref:`hardware-model-order`.
-The SVC may set the RELEASE sub-state of an Interface Block which is the Primary Interface to an attached module to RELEASE_ASSERTED for an implementation-defined duration, then set RELEASE to RELEASE_DEASSERTED, in order to attempt to eject the attached module from the Frame.
+The SVC may set the RELEASE sub-state of an Interface Block which is the Primary Interface to an attached Module to RELEASE_ASSERTED for an implementation-defined duration, then set RELEASE to RELEASE_DEASSERTED, in order to attempt to eject the attached Module from the Frame.
 This is called a "RELEASE pulse".

 The consequences of setting an Interface State's RELEASE sub-state for a Secondary Interface to a Module, or when the Interface State's